the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-data.md

     </tbody>
 </table>

-For example, the CC BY-ND licence specifies that users must credit the creator of the data and cannot create any derivatives.
+For example, the CC BY-ND license specifies that users must credit the creator of the data and cannot create any derivatives.

 ### Dedicating your work to the public with CC0